RedPitaya/RedPitaya/doc/logic/README.md

 # Acquire use cases

-## 1. auto refreshing oscilloscope
+## 1. Auto refreshing oscilloscope

 The data is continuously written into a circular buffer by the DMA.
 The buffer is large enough to avoid observed data being overwritten in all but extreme